alexovidovich/twitter_scraper/README.md

                                          -d days from now per one iteration in cycle to the first day of twitter

-U can also edit main.py and use commented code to search for companies from companies.csv using concurrency>1
+U can also edit main.py and use commented code to search for companies from companies.csv using concurrency>1 <br />
 and edit selenium_twitter.py where u can find commented login func (works but u can face captcha and it'll ruin ur code)